Zneider/nursery-demo/README.md

 - Add child status as icons in overview
 - Create overview page with pagination alternatively to show more button
 - Show child image on overview as avatar
-- add a nice header and footer
+- Qdd a nice header and footer
+- Add loading indicator when checking in and out
 - Testing of pages

 # Purpose of the assignment